Western Loop

 click on image to enlarge

-As in the dreaded "click of death".
+Tim's bike refused to start, as in the dreaded "click of death".

-You may also recall that my rule of thumb is that you should expect to get at least 3 years of reliable service out of a bike's battery, around 4 years, it is time to plan for a replacement and by 5 years, you are really "rolling the dice".
+You may also recall that my rule of thumb is that you should expect to get at least 3 years of reliable service out of a bike's battery, but around 4 years, it is time to plan for a replacement and by 5 years, you are really "rolling the dice".

 After some discussion, it was mutually agreed that Harry & I would head off on our meandering route, while Tim would stay and arrange for a replacement battery before heading directly to our overnight destination in Dubbo. (about 450 kms)